Skip to main content

 Pack the snacks

 If you’re going to someone else’s house for the playdate, that parent will probably provide snacks.
-There isn’t any guarantee your toddler will like them though.
+There isn’t any guarantee your toddler will like them, though.
 Rather than letting your kid go hungry and then have a meltdown, bring your own snacks.
 You don’t need to pack a ton of options, especially if the playdate is only a couple of hours.
-One or two containers of their go-to is plenty to have on hand.
-If you child has food allergies, you should always bring snacks for them.
+One or two containers of their go-to are plenty to have on hand.
+If your child has food allergies, you should always bring snacks for them.

 Toys to share